nuvla/deployment/test/README.md

  - **zk**: Zookeeper for job processing.
 Not accessible externally.

  - **api**: Nuvla API server.
-Accessible externally on port 8200 to allow for bootstrapping the service.
 It is also accessible through the traefik endpoint on the `/api*` paths.
 Paths not starting with `/api/` will be redirected to `/api/cloud-entry-point`.

  - **ui**: Nuvla browser user interface.
 Serves the static content of